marcel-kanter/python-canopen/docs/node/service.rst

 The ``Service`` class is the base class for all services of a ``Node``.

-It can be attached to a ``Node`` or detached from it.

 Attach/detach
 -------------

-The attach/detach pattern is used create a link from the ``Service`` (child) to the ``Node`` (parent).
-It only creates a functional relationship between them.
-The structural relation between the child and the parent is handled by other means.
+The attach/detach methods are used as handlers of the the attach/detach of the node the service belongs to.
+The attach/detach method normally is called from the attach/detach method of the node to set up the service correctly.

 Callbacks
 ---------